aquasecurity/defsec/avd_docs/google/gke/AVD-GCP-0050/docs.md

-### Checks for service account defined for GKE nodes

 You should create and use a minimally privileged service account to run your GKE cluster instead of using the Compute Engine default service account.

 ### Impact